Ariarathes I of Cappadocia: Coinage

 Ariarathes I minted campaign coinage at Sinope and Gaziura inscribed with legends in Aramaic, the imperial language of the Achaemenids.
 On the reverse of one of Ariarathes's Gaziura coins, a griffin is depicted attacking a kneeling stag with Ariarathes's name is inscribed as rywrt.
 The obverse of the same coin depicts a Zeus-like impression of the God Baal with wreath and sceptre in his left hand.
 In his right hand, on which an eagle is perched, the seated figure holds ears of corn and a vine-branch with grapes.
 The obverse features the inscription b'lgzyr ("Ba'al Gazir", i.e. "Lord of Gaziura").
 Stylistically, this particular issue of coinage by Ariarathes resembles the coins issued by Achaemenid satrap Mazaeus at Tarsos in Cilicia.
 The Iranologist Mary Boyce and the historian Frantz Grenet note that the Zeus-like depiction of a seated Baal could actually be portraying the Zoroastrian Ahura Mazda or Mithra.

 Coins of Ariarathes minted at Sinope stylistically resemble Greek issues from the same city, but feature Ariarathes's name in Aramaic.
-On the obverse of the Sinope issues, the head of the local nymph Sinope is depicted wearing a sphendone within a border of dots.
+On the obverse of the Sinope issues, the head of the local nymph Sinope is depicted wearing a sphendone (σφενδόνη - headband) within a border of dots.
 On the reverse, an eagle with wings aloft a dolphin is depicted, under which is inscribed Ariarathes's name.